 Would you like a portable gaming monitor with a 2K resolution for under $125?
 If the answer is yes, then this is the monitor for you.
 The EleDuino is a 10.1” portable monitor that weighs mere 0.77 lbs.
 The 2560X1600 resolution will give you excellent image quality, and crisp and bright colors.

 The downside?
 If you’re using it as a dedicated gaming monitor, it is pretty small.
 Sure, it’s larger than your smartphone and tablet, but if you’ve ever tried gaming on an 11” laptop, you’ll know what I’m talking about.
-However, if you are using this as a second monitor for a laptop, then the size is pretty decent.
-In addition to that, you don’t really get a lot of items in the box.
-Neither a stand nor a cover is included in the purchase, and you would have to purchase those separately.
+However, as a second monitor, the size is pretty decent.
+Additionally, you don’t really get a lot of items in the box.
+Neither a stand nor a cover is included, so you have to purchase those separately.

 One of the first featured products in this review was an AOC portable monitor.
 And this one is very similar to it, with the largest difference being in the size of the screen.
 This particular monitor features a 17.3” screen with a 1600 x 900 resolution.
 And it is large enough to be your only monitor, which I absolutely love.

 Additionally, if you already own a 17” laptop, this would make a great second display and allow you to really personalize your display setup.
 And in terms of portability, this AOC monitor weighs only 2.8 lbs, which is great considering its size.
 But it is on the bulkier side, with a thickness of 1.8 cm.

 This monitor features a USB 3.0portand it requires just one cable for both device connectivity and power supply.
 This also means that you have to install the proper drivers for your device.